 A path for all

 It does not matter what your “religion” is.
 Religion is a label on a set of beliefs and practices that speak to you on a spiritual level.
 Those beliefs and practices come from someone else or from inside yourself, but most often, from a blend of the two.
 They combine what you read and hear and comprehend with what you know and understand on a visceral, soul level.
-If your religion does not awake a spark of excitement and reassurance within you, then it is not likely the authentic religion for you.
+If your religion does not awaken a spark of excitement and reassurance within you, then it is not likely the authentic religion for you.
 CUSP is not a religion.
 It is a spiritual path.
 Christians, Pagans, Jewish people, Native Americans, Eastern Religion practitioners, and people of many other faiths practice CUSP to enrich their lives.
 You simply layer your own beliefs over the CUSP construct.

 Spiral of the year